 Both men, pioneers in bringing new art and music to their respective institutions, were aware of the larger cultural milleau in which they played their parts.
 Barnes hosted small private musicales and attended Orchestra concerts conducted by Stokowski.
 Stokowski spoke at the dedication of the Barnes Foundation in 1925.

-Orchestra concerts at Verizon Hall conducted by Stéphane Deneve featured a "symphonic play" by playwright and director Didi Balle.
-Theatrical scenes integrated within the concert format, with actors portraying Barnes, Stokowski, and Glackens, and Deneve narrating some scene changes.
-During the theatrical scenes, the orchestra played music that illustrated the storytelling, and the drama, in turn, contextualized the orchestra's performances of pieces on its program.
-Projections of archival photos and art from the Barnes collection framed the stage.
+Orchestra concerts at Verizon Hall conducted by Stéphane Deneve feature a 'symphonic play' by playwright and director Didi Balle.
+Theatrical scenes are integrated within the concert format, with actors portraying Barnes, Stokowski, and Glackens, and Deneve narrating some scene changes.
+During the theatrical scenes, the orchestra plays music that illustrates the storytelling, and the drama, in turn, contextualizes the orchestra's performances of pieces on its program.
+Projections of archival photos and art from the Barnes collection frame the stage.

 Correspondence between Stokowski and Barnes, are on display along with photos and programs in the Kimmel Center lobby during the Festival run.

 In the pioneering spirit of these two arts leaders, chamber concerts October 16 at the American Philosophical Society and October 18 at the Philadelphia Episcopal Cathedral will present premieres of works by living composers, performed by SoundLAB, a contemporary music ensemble.

 A panel discussion at the Barnes on October 13 at 3 pm, "Stowkowski, Barnes, and Matisse" will explore the history and legacy of these arts titans.